Availability - Rebuilding the engine underneath a B2B hospitality product

 Vision alignment: earning the right to plan phases

-If leadership couldn't see the endgame, every individual phase would get re-litigated on its own merit and the strategic arc would collapse into isolated features.
+If leadership couldn't see the endgame, every individual phase would get re-litigated on its own merit and the strategy would collapse into isolated features.

 The output of this workshop gave me: shared language, exec buy-in, and explicit permission to phase the work rather than trying to ship it all at once.

-This is also where we identified that a Floorplan on VMS was a critical dependency: without it, availability setup couldn't be streamlined end-to-end.
+This is also where we identified that a Floor Plan on VMS (Venue Management System) was a critical dependency: without it, availability setup couldn't be streamlined end-to-end.

 Vision